 and a solid team of experts to formulate the charter provision.
 A timeline of the charter’s progress can be found here.

 As stated in the charter petition submitted to the Mt.
-Diablo Unified School District in June, 2011, there is both a mission and a shared vision for the new charter high school.
-The mission of Clayton Valley Charter High School
+Diablo Unified School District there is both a mission and a shared vision for the charter high school.
+The mission of Clayton Valley Charter High School is to “provide a positive, student-centered environment in which all students will be challenged academically and develop the skills and mindsets to graduate as successful, lifelong learners and productive, responsible citizens in a diverse society.”

 Further, the Shared Vision for Clayton Valley Charter High School states that the goal of the students, teachers, staff, parents, and community members of Clayton Valley Charter High School “is to have the flexibility to develop and sustain traditional and innovative programs and practices that will promote student acceleration in all academic, social, and civic areas to prepare them for entrance into the global community as skilled participants ready to achieve their post-secondary goals.”